 Net difference between projected

 and actual earnings on OPEB 5 Years

 plan investments

-Straight-line recognition over 10.48 years,

-the expected average remaining service

-lifetime(EARSL) of all members that are

-provided with benefits, determined as of the

-All other amounts beginning of the Measurement Period.
-In

-All other amounts determining the EARSL, all active, retired

-and inactive members are counted, with the

-latter two groups having 0 remaining service

-years.
+All other amounts Straight-line recognition over 10.48 years, the expected average remaining service lifetime(EARSL) of all members that are provided with benefits, determined as of the beginning of the Measurement Period.
+In determining the EARSL, all active, retired and inactive members are counted, with the latter two groups having 0 remaining service years.

+y carb.